yomizana/tic-tac-toe/README.md

 # Tic-tac-toe

 ## The Odin Project - JavaScript Course

 This is a browser version of the popular game tic-tac-toe (also known as Xs and Os.)
 This project was made as part of the Odin Project's JavaScript course.

 ## Overview
-- You can play using the broswer console.

-### How to play
-- Use the `game.playRound(row, column)` function. `row` being the number of the row (0, 1, 2) and `column` being the number of the column (0, 1, 2) you'd like to place your mark on.
-- Once a player wins or if the game ends in a tie, use the `game.resetBoard()` function to start over.
+- Just click on any cell to start playing.
+The game currently supports two human players.

 ### To-do

-- [ ] Code refactoring **(Work in progress)**
+- [x] Code refactoring
-- [ ] User interface
+- [x] User interface

 ### Built with

+- HTML
+- CSS
 - JavaScript

 ### Outcome

-- Learned more about factory functions and objects.
+- Learned more about factory functions, objects, IIFEs and the module pattern.
-- Improved understanding of scope and closure.
+- Improved understanding of scopes and closures.